 The new C-Class checks in with a 187.0-inch overall length (up 2.5 inches), and a wheelbase of 112.8 inches (a gain of an inch).
 Head room and leg room increase for most of the five passengers that it can seat, though it’s still likely to be most comfortable for four adults and their 17.9 cubic feet of carry-on stuff.

+The 2022 C-Class will be offered in Premium, Exclusive, and Pinnacle trims.
 All models come with automatic emergency braking, blind-spot monitors, and adaptive LED headlights.
 Available adaptive cruise control and driver-assist features can detect and help avoid stationary vehicles up to 62 mph, while active lane control can keep the car centered in its lane at speeds up to 130 mph.
 A surround-view camera system can send its information to those functions for better responsiveness.

 A new MBUX user interface governs the C-Class’ touchscreen, and accepts touch, voice, and steering-wheel inputs.
 Wireless Apple CarPlay and Android Auto are standard, along with power features, keyless start, heated front seats, and a power sunroof.
 On the options list, Mercedes offers wireless smartphone charging, Burmester audio, a head-up display, the surround-view camera system, adaptive cruise control, an integrated dashcam, an AMG Line body kit, and nappa leather upholstery.

 How much does the 2022 Mercedes-Benz C-Class cost?

 No prices have been published, since the C-Class has a year until its U.S. debut.
 Today’s base C300 costs about $43,000, and we expect the new car to cost at least as much.